jordoncodes/swift-disguise/README.md

 }
 ```

-and more in the `me.onlyjordon.swiftdisguise.events` package.
+and more in the `me.onlyjordon.swiftdisguise.api.events` package.

 # Errors
-## Null me.onlyjordon.swiftdisguise.api.Disguiser
+## Null Disguiser
-I'm getting a null me.onlyjordon.swiftdisguise.api.Disguiser error?
+I'm getting a null Disguiser error?
 What do I do?

 You probably have the SwiftDisguiser API in your jar.
 Try following [this](https://github.com/jordoncodes/swift-disguise?tab=readme-ov-file#maven)